Finesse your Arabic language skills and grow in confidence with our Lower Intermediate course. Build your knowledge across six structured modules.

 It is the right level if one of the following applies:

-- you have completed our full lower intermediate syllabus, or equivalent course elsewhere
+- you have completed our elementary course, or equivalent course elsewhere

 - you can communicate at CEFR A2 level